rtyler/brokenco.de/_posts/2015-11-10-choose-happiness.md

 The wheels returning to the grass, I immediately applied the brakes and slowed to a crawl.

 I returned to the shoulder and stopped.
-My heart racing, I don't think I got out of the car to inspect the damage and continued the remaining hour back to my parents' house.
-My heart racing, scared to touch cruise control again.
+My heart racing, I don't think I got out of the car to inspect the damage but instead continued the remaining hour back to my parents' house.
+Heart still pounding and scared to touch cruise control again.
 I slowly pulled into the driveway, went inside to take a piss and called my step-dad.

-Terrified, upset and feeling lucky to be alive I dialed the phone.
+Terrified, upset and feeling lucky to be alive, I dialed the phone.

 Choking back the tears, I explained what happened.